lalitbhagat7/lalitbhagat7.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Awarded the Graduate Council Diversity Fellowship (GCDF) for the 2022-2023 academic year.
+Honored to be awarded the prestigious Graduate Council Diversity Fellowship for the 2022-2023 academic year at UCLA.
+This fellowship will significantly support my educational journey.